morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 rtw_vht_enable=1

+The following instruction apply to the Mediatek mt7612u and mt7921u in-kernel drivers:

-Note: For USB3 adapters based on Mediatek mt7612u or mt7921au chipsets, the following module parameter may be needed for best performance:
+The following module parameter may be needed for stable performance:

 disable_usb_sg=1